Sheet Metal Fabrication: Riveting VS Welding

 1. Labor force

-The riveting process requires more human resources to complete the process, even by using CNC riveting.
+The riveting process in sheet metal fabrication requires more human resources to complete the process, even by using CNC riveting.
 Because it involves drilling holes, hammering tails, and heating to red hot (How to manual riveting, 2016), these steps require proper care with skillful operators.

 2. More weight